 From volcanoes to virus outbreaks, it pays to be in the know.
 You can keep up-to-date on any global health warnings through the World Health Organisation (WHO).
 A large section of their website is dedicated to the precautions you should take when travelling.

-Safe Travel also provide advice on medical care in Indonesia, and allow you to register your travel and contact details in the event of an emergency.
+Safe Travel also provides advice on medical care in Indonesia, and allows you to register your travel and contact details in the event of an emergency.

 Gastro bugs or ‘Bali belly’